2025 CCSD By-election: candidate finances and disclosures

 that is provided to or for the benefit of your election campaign without fair market value compensation from you.

-You must file a notice of intent to be nominated before accepting contributions or incurring any expenses that is provided to or for the benefit of your election campaign without fair market value compensation from you.
+You must file a notice of intent to be nominated before accepting contributions or incurring any expenses that are provided to or for the benefit of your election campaign without fair market value compensation from you.

 For every contribution, you must issue a receipt that includes: